 The answer is not easy.
 As I've already elaborated in previous paragraphs, finding a perfect candidate usually takes a lot of time and can be very costly.
 The software market trends and history of the most successful products suggest that there is an alternative.
 More and more founders are making the decision to use professional software companies to deliver full projects and provide consulting to the founders regarding best practices and technologies.
-All of this is because such companies have the experience, the knowledge, and the full set of resources needed to launch your entire product.
+All of this is because such companies have the experience, knowledge, and full set of resources needed to launch your entire product.

 Whereas startups are mainly focusing on product development (business) rather than technology per see, they need someone who understands how startups operate and communicate well during meetings with founders about progress to ensure successful partnerships.
 This team will also be able to quickly develop prototypes to validate business hypotheses without spending too much time or money so startups can get validation from users through validated learning (research based on actual customer feedback).
 There needs to be somebody who knows what it takes for startups to grow faster than ever before while maintaining control over the budget and tight schedule.

 End-to-end product development companies with wide experience in startup development and consulting can take care of software development for startups at the early stages.
 In such a case, startup founders can focus on business hypothesis validation by talking to their users to collect valid feedback, building their business structures (sales, marketing, etc.), and identifying skill gaps in the organization in order to fill them by hiring new people or outsourcing work.
 And most importantly, they can secure funding for the next stages of startup development.
 Startups should build a lean team with a CTO skillset only when they are ready for it - as an advanced-stage startup company.
 This strategy will help startups grow faster than ever with much lower risk!